- Key findings

 - 15. Life on land

 - Policy context

 How has the EU progressed towards the SDGs?

-Over the last five years, the EU made progress towards all of the 17 sustainable development goals (SDG).
+Over the last five years, the EU made progress towards almost all of the 17 sustainable development goals (SDG).
 Progress in some goals has been faster than in others, and within goals, movement away from the sustainable development objectives also occurred in specific areas.

 The figure below shows a statistical summary of EU progress towards the 17 SDGs over this period.

 It should be noted that progress towards a given goal does not necessarily mean that the status of that goal is satisfactory for the EU.
 For example, in the case of SDG 15, which focuses on terrestrial ecosystems, the indicators chosen mostly show good progress, but this should not lead to the conclusion that ecosystems or biodiversity in the EU are in good health.
 In the case of SDG 2, emphasis was put on environmental indicators, as there are no major concerns on food security.

 In the case of four goals – SDG 6 ‘clean water and sanitation’, SDG 13 ‘climate action’, SDG 14 ‘life below water’ and SDG 16 ‘peace, justice and strong institutions’ – trends cannot be calculated due to insufficient comparable data over the past five years; or a trend calculation is not applicable.